Scaling operational efficiency for 50,000+ volunteers and 7 staff members through a 0–1 internal scheduling web app for a nonprofit

 DESIGN HIGHLIGHTS

-Launching a centralized scheduling and operations platform for the nonprofit
+Launching a centralized scheduling and operational platform for the nonprofit

 ⎯⎯⎯